 The Child Care Planning Committee is Los Angeles County's state mandated Local Child Care and Development Planning Council (LPC) funded by the California Department of Education (CDE).
-Established as the County's LPC in 1991, the Child Care Planning Committee is staffed by
+Established as the County's LPC in 1991, the Child Care Planning Committee is staffed by OAFCE and is composed of 50 members

-OAECE and is composed of 50 members including parents/consumers, early educators, board appointees and representatives of public agencies, community-based organizations, higher education, and resource and referral agencies.
-The State requires the Planning Committee to conduct countywide planning to address access to quality, affordable early care and education.
+Care Planning Committee is staffed by OAECE and is composed of 50 members including parents/consumers, early educators, board appointees and representatives of public agencies, community-based organizations, higher education, and resource and referral agencies.
+The State requires the Planning Committee to conduct county-wide planning to address access to quality, affordable early care and education.